Tomás Mac Curtain: Assassination

 MacCurtain Street in the centre of Cork City is named after him.

 Tomás Óg Mac Curtain

-Mac Curtain's son, Tomás Óg (junior) Mac Curtain (1915–1994), took the Anti-Treaty side in the Irish Civil War and later became a member of the IRA Executive, the main purpose of which was to elect the Chief of Staff of the IRA.
-In 1935, while armed, he was arrested by an unarmed Garda Síochána Patrick Malone, who received the Silver Scott Medal for bravery.
-In 1940, Tomás Óg Mac Curtain was convicted of murder and sentenced to death by hanging for fatally shooting Garda Síochána Detective John Roche.
-However, Mac Curtain's sentence was commuted to life imprisonment and he was released after serving only seven years.
+Mac Curtain's son, Tomás Óg (1915–1994) was a member of Anti-Treaty IRA.
+In 1935, while armed, he was arrested by unarmed Garda Patrick Malone, who received the Silver Scott Medal for bravery.
+In 1940, Tomás Óg, on being approached by three Gardaí, fired his revolver at Detective John Roche, who later died.
+Tomás Óg was convicted of murder and sentenced to death by hanging.
+His sentence was commuted to life imprisonment and he was released after serving only seven years.
 He later served on the IRA Executive during the Border Campaign.